NIAEFEUP/uni/README.md

 ## Overview

-**uni** is a project developed by the [NIAEFEUP](https://ni.fe.up.pt/) to help students of the [University of Porto](https://up.pt) to manage their academic life, including useful features such as upcoming classes and exams.
+**uni** is a project developed by [NIAEFEUP](https://ni.fe.up.pt/) to help students of the [University of Porto](https://up.pt) to manage their academic life, including useful features such as upcoming classes and exams.
 It is a mobile app that is available for both Android and iOS, and is developed using the [Flutter](https://flutter.dev/) framework.

 Some of the features are only available to students of [FEUP](https://fe.up.pt).
 The reliability of the information provided by the app is not guaranteed, and the app is not affiliated with the University of Porto or any of its faculties.